Keonapang/protein-binder-design/README.md

     done
 ```

+After running this script, ensure you downloaded all your results.
+Now, you may exit and shutdown the NVIDIA VM.

 > [!NOTE]
-> Example of a ProteinMPNN output:
-    > T=0.5, sample=1, score=2.0571, global_score=2.0571, seq_recovery=0.0000 TQEQLAQNKKEERVKLEKQMS
-    > -`sample` - sequence sample no. 1, 2,...etc
-    > - score` - average over residues that were designed negative log probability of sampled amino acids
-    > -`global score` - average over all residues in all chains negative log probability of sampled/fixed amino acids
+> In the ProteinMPNN output, the 'score' average over residues that were designed negative log probability of sampled amino acids.
+Whereas the 'global score' is averaged over all residues in all chains negative log probability of sampled/fixed amino acids.
-    > -`TQEQLAQNKKEERVKLEKQMS` - generated peptide binder

 ## 5. Visualization and validation of binder-target

-### Option 1: PRODIGY Gibbs Free Energy
+### (a) PRODIGY Gibbs Free Energy

 [PRODIGY web server](https://rascar.science.uu.nl/prodigy/) can calculate gibbs free energy.

-1. We must provide the PDB of the binder-target complex in a multi-PDB file.
+1. We must provide the PDB of the binder-target complex as a multi-PDB file.
 To generate this file, you will need two inputs:
 (a) the PDB of the original protein structure and (b) PDB of the generated protein binder (i.e. peptide 1A).

 Run code below: